framps/raspiBackup/README.md

 	1. Sample eMail extension
 	2. Sample extension which reports the memory usage before and after backup
 	3. Sample extension which reports the CPU temperatur before and after backup
+	4. Sample extension which initiates different actions depending on the return code of raspiBackup

 [Details about raspiBackup (English)](https://www.linux-tips-and-tricks.de/en/backup)